about me

 A brief history

 I was born in Bombay (now Mumbai), India, to Lakshmi and Surya, a couple of young professional tams.
 We moved to Bangalore (now Bengaluru) a few years later, and I headed off to boarding school - The Scindia School - in Gwalior.
-After school, I spent a couple of years as an undergraduate back in Bangalore before transferring at age 21 to Emory University in Atlanta to get a bachelors in biology.
+After school, I spent a couple of years as an undergraduate back in Bangalore before transferring at age 20 to Emory University in Atlanta to get a bachelors in biology.
 I went on to get a PhD in ecology from Emory, during which I developed an interest in complex systems, mathematical modeling, and computational research methods

 Consulting in the frequently disrupted and therefore constantly changing worlds of communications, media and technology in North America allowed me to observe a wide variety of organizations and settings, in my capacity as a change agent.
 The "PhD" after my name and my - dare I say - easygoing and boundary-spanning manner allowed to blend in to sales/service centers, IT departments, and C-suite offices alike

-Curiousity piqued, I developed a 2-year plan to transition my lifestyle to that of an academic so that I may make sense of it all, and hopefully create new and generative knowledge.
+Curiousity piqued, I developed a 2-year plan to transition my lifestyle back to that of an academic so that I may make sense of it all, and hopefully create new and generative knowledge.
 Which brings us to September 2019 and the Desautels Faculty of Managment, McGill University, Montreal, where I began to earn my second PhD, this time in management and organizational studies.

 My interests (beyond research)...

 I have a lifelong obsession with collecting and classifying bits of knowledge, particularly tacit knowledge.
-I believe this particular type of knowlege is best obtained by doing.
+I believe this particular type of knowlege is obtained by embodied doing.
 So I "do" a lot of things.
 Often with my hands.
 The result is... the best way I can describe it is a sort of odd compulsion to learn new cognitive and motor skills, and a lot of knowledge detritus.

 I have done these things and therefore I can and would like to engage at least somewhat intelligently in these kinds of things with you.